ipritom/Data-Structure-with-Python/README.md

 # Data Structure with Python
-This Repository is my practice code of Data Structure
+This repository is my practice code of Data Structure.